Love Again (Celine Dion song)

-"Love Again" is a song by Canadian singer Celine Dion from the soundtrack album, Love Again (2023).
-It was written by Dan Wilson and Rosaileen Scher, and produced by Wilson with additional production by Sara Mulford.
-"Love Again" was released as a promotional single on 13 April 2023.
-It received positive reviews from music critics and entered the sales charts, reaching numbers two in Quebec, 10 in Canada and 86 in the United Kingdom.
-"Love Again" also peaked at number two on the airplay chart in Quebec.
-On 21 June 2024, the song was included on the I Am: Celine Dion soundtrack, and topped the sales chart in Quebec.
+"Love Again" is a song by Canadian singer Celine Dion from the soundtrack album Love Again (2023).
+Written by Dan Wilson and Rosaileen Scher and produced by Wilson with additional production by Sara Mulford, the track was released as a promotional single on 13 April 2023.
+It received positive reviews from music critics and entered several sales charts, reaching number two in Quebec, number 10 in Canada, and number 86 in the United Kingdom.
+It also peaked at number two on the Quebec airplay chart.
+On 21 June 2024, "Love Again" was included on the I Am: Celine Dion soundtrack, where it topped the sales chart in Quebec.

 Background and release

-After releasing Courage in 2019 and embarking on the Courage World Tour, Dion joined the cast of the American romantic comedy-drama film directed by James C. Strouse, Love Again.
-Principal photography began in October 2020 and ended in early 2021.
-On 13 April 2023, Dion released "Love Again", her first new music in four years and since she revealed in December 2022 that she has been struggling with stiff-person syndrome.
-The song was written by Dan Wilson and Rosaileen Scher (American singer-songwriter known by her stage name Rosie), and produced by Wilson with additional production by Sara Mulford.
-In 2019, Wilson also co-wrote and co-produced "Lovers Never Die", which was recorded by Dion for her previous album, Courage.
-The Love Again soundtrack with 11 songs by Dion, including five new tracks, was released on 12 May 2023.
-On 21 June 2024, "Love Again" was also included on the I Am: Celine Dion soundtrack.
+After releasing Courage in 2019 and beginning the Courage World Tour, Dion joined the cast of the American romantic comedy-drama film Love Again, directed by James C. Strouse.
+Filming began in October 2020 and concluded in early 2021.

+On 13 April 2023, Dion released "Love Again", her first new music in four years and her first since revealing in December 2022 that she had been diagnosed with stiff-person syndrome.
+The song was written by Dan Wilson and Rosaileen Scher (known professionally as Rosie) and produced by Wilson with additional production by Mulford.
+Wilson had previously co-written and co-produced "Lovers Never Die" for Dion's 2019 album Courage.

+The Love Again soundtrack, which includes 11 songs by Dion, five of them new, was released on 12 May 2023.
+On 21 June 2024, "Love Again" was added to the I Am: Celine Dion soundtrack.

 Critical reception

-Gil Kaufman from Billboard described "Love Again" as a moving ballad and a gentle piano and acoustic guitar track in which Dion softly sings emotional lyrics: "Cuz you don't have to move a mountain, just keep moving/ Every move is a new emotion/ And you don't have to find the answers, just keep trying/ The sun will rise again/ The storms subside again/ This is not the end/ And you will love again."
-Nardine Saad from Los Angeles Times called it a sweet piano ballad about overcoming the grief of losing a loved one.
+Gil Kaufman of Billboard described "Love Again" as a moving ballad built around gentle piano and acoustic guitar, praising Dion's emotional delivery.
+Nardine Saad of the Los Angeles Times called it a sweet piano ballad about overcoming grief.

 Commercial performance

-In April 2023, "Love Again" debuted and peaked at number two on both charts in Quebec: Song Sales and Radio Songs.
+In April 2023, "Love Again" debuted and peaked at number two on both Quebec charts: Song Sales and Radio Songs.
 It also reached number 10 on the Canadian Digital Song Sales chart.
-In the United Kingdom, "Love Again" peaked at number 86 on the Singles Downloads Chart.
-On 21 June 2024, the song was included on the I Am: Celine Dion soundtrack, and this time it topped the sales chart in Quebec.
+In the United Kingdom, it peaked at number 86 on the UK Singles Downloads Chart.
+After being included on the I Am: Celine Dion soundtrack in June 2024, the song topped the Quebec sales chart.

 Music video

-The lyric video with scenes from the movie was released on YouTube on 13 April 2023.
+The lyric video, which includes scenes from the film, was released on YouTube on 13 April 2023.